 COMP B

-Article 2
+Article 2 [Post 24 October shadows’ meeting version]

 European System of Financial Supervision

 1. The Authority shall form part of a European System of Financial Supervision (ESFS).
-The main objective of the ESFS shall be to ensure that the rules applicable to the financial sector are adequately implemented to preserve financial stability and to ensure confidence in the financial system as a whole and sufficient protection for the customers of financial services.
+The main objective of the ESFS shall be to ensure that the rules applicable to the financial sector are adequately implemented to preserve financial stability and to ensure confidence in the financial system as a whole and effective and sufficient protection for the customers of financial services.
+(358 Berès et al, 359 Giegold > applies to Art.
+1, 2 & 3)

 2. The ESFS shall comprise the following: